Editor's Note: John Ha also contributed to this blog post.

 The Jenkins X Pipeline

-Before the Jenkins X Pipeline was introduced, Jenkins X ran pipelines by default by having a Jenkins master running in a pod, waiting for triggers from git.
+Before the Jenkins X Pipeline was introduced, Jenkins X ran pipelines by default by having a Jenkins controller running in a pod, waiting for triggers from git.
 This workflow used a Jenkins pipeline (via a Jenkinsfile) and supported only a subset of the Jenkins Pipeline workflows.
 Testing has also shown that pipelines do not run as fast as the Jenkins X team would like them to, causing the team to work on developing a pipeline syntax and execution engine that would natively support Kubernetes-based pipelines.

 This discovery and development is what has led to Jenkins X Pipeline.
 The Jenkins X Pipeline is both a cloud native execution engine and a syntax.
 Jenkins X pipeline execution is built on top of Tekton Pipelines .
 CloudBees engineers worked closely with Google, Red Hat, IBM, Pivotal and others in planning the Tekton and Jenkins X pipelines, and both pipelines are now part of the Continuous Delivery Foundation .
 Tekton is the low-level pipeline execution engine for Kubernetes, and Jenkins X pipeline builds on top of that to provide user-facing features and workflows for cloud native pipelines.